wazo-pbx/xivo-blog/content/articles/sprint-review-1717.md

 **Network**: NAT configuration has been simplified, when the Wazo server is hosted in a datacenter.

-**API interconnection**: Wazo is now able to use OAuth2 authentication mechanisms to interact with external API systems.
-The first example we are working on is to interconnect Wazo with Zoho, other such API include Google, Amazon, etc.
+**API interconnection**: Wazo is now able to use OAuth2 authentication client mechanisms to interact with external API systems.
+The first example we are working on is to interconnect Wazo with Zoho, other such API include Google, Office 365, etc.

 ## Ongoing features